Taluu/challenge-jwt/README.md

 This is the job of the *Secrets* service you're about to write:

 * generate (JWT) tokens and create or update the associated Secret,
-* renews Secrets (generate a new JWT token with an updated `exp` claim) when they are about to expire.
+* a background task that renews Secrets (generate a new JWT token with an updated `exp` claim) when they are about to expire.

 Your mission is to implement this microservice as a gRPC service.